xetram/xetram.github.io/content/dyugangotri/norms.md

 ## Plumbing
 - When installing water filters or washing machines - please take care to purchase appropriate adaptors which fit the fittings provided.
 Please don't let the plumber pry out fittings we've already installed.
+- After using the shower mixer to get warm water, please turn all taps (especially the mixer) to neutral position.
+Otherwise, heated water will flow back into the pipeway (ie kitchen etc.) and you will waste energy (and money).

 ## Appliances